What to look out for and what to do if you think a child is being emotionally abused

 Emotional abuse can affect a child from infancy, through adolescence, and into adulthood.

-It can setback a child’s physical development; for example, tense meal times can affect a child’s eating.
+A child's physical development can be delayed.
+For example, tense meal times can affect a child's eating.

-It can hamper a child’s emotional development, including their ability to feel and express a full range of emotions appropriately, and to control their emotions.
+A child should be able to understand and express a range of emotions as they grow older.
+Emotional abuse can restrict a child's emotional development, including their ability to feel and express a full range of emotions appropriately, and to control their emotions.

 - learning difficulties